-We have outlined the most significant changes to your proposed contract here.
-Below that outline, you will find a brief summary of the changes for each article, listed by article.
-Please contact UWHA with any questions regarding the proposed new contract.
-Many of the changes in the proposed new contract secure important new rights or codify existing rights more strongly around leave and accommodations.
+We have outlined the most significant changes to the contract here.
+Below the outline, you will find a brief summary of the changes for each article, listed by article.
+Please contact RFPU with any questions regarding the proposed new contract.
+Many of the changes in the new contract secure important new rights or codify existing rights more strongly around leave and accommodations.
 We are proud to have won a 4th week of vacation for all of our members starting in July 2021.
-We are disappointed that it is not effective immediately, however it is a positive step forward that members will receive 3 additional days in the upcoming academic year starting July 2020.
+We are disappointed that it is not effective immediately, however it is a positive step forward that members will receive 3 additional days in the academic year starting July 2020.
 The increase in the housing stipend, while real, is not what we had hoped for, and neither is the per-year cost of living increase in your salaries.
-In the post-COVID era, fighting for these, which UWHA members deserve and then some, is a major challenge.
-We have come a long way since UW’s insulting first offer of zero percent raises in the last two contract years, but this remains a deal we have, not a deal we want.
+In the post-COVID era, fighting for these, which RFPU members deserve and then some, is a major challenge.
+We have come a long way since UW’s first offer of zero percent raises in the last two contract years, but this remains a deal we have, not a deal we want.

 Significant positive changes

-- Secured three additional vacation days beginning in July and four weeks beginning in July 2021
+- Secured three additional vacation days beginning July 1, 2020 and four weeks beginning in July 2021

 - An additional $600 payment as part of the first paycheck in July representing the difference between the new housing stipend and the one paid in July 2019.

-- Fully subsidized (free) U-Pass for all UWHA members
+- Fully subsidized (free) U-Pass for all RFPU members

 - $1250 ratification bonus to be paid in the first paycheck in July if ratified